scanf6/pdfmake-to-excel/README.md

-# PDFMake to Excel
+# PDFMake Table to Excel

-pdfmake-to-excel is a package that helps build an Excel file from a content definition table object from the pdfmake library.
+pdfmake-to-excel is a package that helps build an Excel file from a table content definition object from the pdfmake library.

 ## Installation